Council elections

 • have lived at your address in Kingston for longer than one month.

-For more information visit the VEC website
+For more information or to check your enrolment status, visit the VEC website

-Council-enrolled voters (ratepayers)
+Council-enrolled voters

 Some ratepayers can apply to become council-enrolled voters in Kingston if they are: